christopherdent/VolunteerManager/notes.md

 -Add volunteer to group should select from a list of existing volunteers??
 STILL TRYING TO ADD GROUP WITH VOLuNTEER.
 STUCK ON ATTRIBUTE METHOD IN THE VOLUNTEER MODEL - THE GROUP ISNT COMING THROUGH WITH PARAMS!!!
+Notes from Saturday:-

+Need to implement ability to add chair with group, just like you did with volunteer.